 (6) Based on objection to a specific war.

-f.
+e.
 This regulation will not be used to effect the administrative separation of persons who do not qualify as conscientious objectors.
-Nor will it be used instead of administrative separation procedures such as those provided for unsatisfactory performance, substandard performance of duty, or misconduct, or as otherwise set forth in other Army regulations (AR 600–8–24 or AR 635–200).
+Nor will it be used instead of administrative separation procedures such as those provided for unsatisfactory performance, substandard performance of duty, misconduct, or as otherwise set forth in other Army regulations (see AR 600–8–24, AR 635–200, AR 135–175, or AR 135–178).
 Under no circumstances will administrative separation of these persons be effected based on this regulation.

 Applying for Conscientious Objector Status

 Military personnel who seek either discharge or assignment to noncombatant duties because of conscientious objection will submit an application on DA Form 4187 (Personnel Action) to their immediate commanding officer.
 Application will indicate whether they are seeking discharge or assignment to noncombatant duties.
 Mandatory procedures for applying for conscientious objection are prescribed in DA Pam 600–46.
 Submission of DA Form 4187 constitutes a formal application.

 Upon receipt of a Soldier’s application, the applicant’s immediate commander will follow the mandatory procedures for advising applicants as prescribed in DA Pam 600–46.